pedrodiasrato/hello_world/README.md

 just another hello world thing

-Fiirst attempt to use gitHub, until a few moths bback i didn't knew what it was about and since them i didn't had the need to use it but know i may have so here i am
+First attempt to use gitHub, until a few moths bback i didn't knew what it was about and since them i didn't had the need to use it but know i may have so here i am